UTC@MediaCityUK Use of Pupil Premium

 Our philosophy and ethos, as detailed in our Pastoral Care and Equalities policies, will underpin our holistic approach and guide all of our work with our students.
 We are investigating the barriers to educational success within our student community, and reflecting on the most common barriers for the majority of Pupil Premium students.
 From this work we recognise that the barriers we will be addressing include a lack of road map, parental passivity, lack of self-confidence and a lack of people precedent.
 Pupil premium funding will be used to support activity that will directly address these barriers.
 The funding will support and enhance intervention strategies for students who would otherwise be disadvantaged and will allow them to experience the full range of opportunities offered.
 In some cases we will offer support to large groups of students, but other types of support will be offered an individual basis.

 Details of our allocation of Pupil Premium funding and how we have spent it is posted in the reports section on the website.
 The progress of pupil premium students is monitored carefully through effective use of data.
 This data is discussed among SLT and monitored by governors to ensure that all interventions are valuable.

-If you believe that your child should have access to Pupil Premium, or you have any individual questions about how it is spent in relation to your child, please contact Sharon Gardner, Principal.
+If you believe that your child should have access to Pupil Premium, or you have any individual questions about how it is spent in relation to your child, please contact Ruth Bradbury, Principal.